antievictionmappingproject/datamap/README.md

 It will ask you for a password.
 Make something up.

-Open a browser and navigate to http://localhost:8080 - that's it!
+Open a browser and navigate to http://localhost:8080/map - that's it!

 ## Admin

-In addition to the map (at localhost:8080), there's an admin dashboard thing running on port 8002.
+In addition to the map (on port 8080), there's an admin dashboard thing running on port 8002.

 So check out http://localhost:8002/db in your browser if you want to mess around with the database.
 It will ask you for the password you just made up.